jimbro1000/DNDrehash/README.md

 ### Who do I talk to? ###

 * At the moment the code is the sole responsibility of the repo owner but if you wish to contribute please get in touch

+### History ###
+* **Version 0.1** 15 April 2014 - verbatim translation of the original Microsoft BASIC code
+* **Version 0.2** 15 May 2014 - refined and operational code as submitted to Portalarium Inc for entry into the coding contest (no prizes though - mostly due to being untested against iOs and Android I suspect due to how input is handled)
+* **Version 0.3** 26 August 2016 - resurrected code, updated to use jQuery 3.1 and refactored for readibility